ymorsi7/HateSpeechNLP/README.md

 This is my first NLP project, where I try to detect hate speech on videos relating to sexism on the right-wing platform, Rumble.

+For the website I created for this project, click [here](https://cute-rugelach-1cd3d3.netlify.app/site/index.html).

 The following is a list of my initial thoughts:

 - NLP can be used to automatically analyze and structure text (quickly and cost-effectively).